openflighthpc/retype-documentation/README.md

 # Alces-Retype-Documentation

-An overhaul and update of the documentation using Retype.
+An overhaul and update of Alces Flight documentation using Retype.

 ## Overview